Officers, N.C.O.s and Men of the 1st Battalion, Buried in Poperinghe Old Military Cemetery.

 Grave: I.M.22.
 Died of wounds: 16 or 18 November 1914 Age: 34

-Personal: Herbert was born at 46 Cathcart Street, Seacombe, Cheshire, in June 1879 (baptised on 15th).
-He was the son of Robert (Marine Engineer) and Alice (née Finley) Barnes and had three older siblings, Alice, Edward and Ernest (see Footnote below), and a younger sister, Maud.
+Personal: Herbert was born at 46 Cathcart Street, Birkenhead, Cheshire, in June 1879 (baptised on 15th at St. Paul’s, Birkenhead).
+He was the son of Robert (Marine Engineer) and Alice (née Finley) Barnes and had three older siblings, Alice, Edward William Joseph and Ernest (see Footnote below), and two younger sister, Maud and Margery Annie.
 (1881 Census RG 11/3579)

 On 13th September 1913 at St George the Martyr Church, Abbey Hey, Lancashire, Herbert married Cabella Phythian.
 They had a son, Edward, born in the June quarter 1913.
 [N.B.
 Cabella’s father’s name was recorded on the Marriage Certificate as Thomas Wootton (deceased).
 Another boy, Robert H. Barnes, was born in the June quarter 1914 with mother’s maiden name ‘Wootton‘.)

-Military Service: Currently his Army records are unavailable, destroyed in Second World War bombing; all that is known is that Herbert enlisted at Chester.
+Military Service: Currently Herbert’s Army records are unavailable, destroyed in Second World War bombing; all that is known is that Herbert enlisted at Chester.

 His Medal Index Card is also unavailable and he does not appear on the list of the original 1st Battalion who arrived in France on 16th August so he had probably arrived with one of the contingents of reinforcements in September and October.